mafm/ledger.py/doc/Introduction.md

 ### Print Balances

 This currently just shows the final balance of the accounts mentioned in the input file.
-There is some slightly clever formatting that any hierarchical structure in the accounts.
+There is some slightly clever formatting that shows any hierarchical structure in the account names.

-Example:
+Examples:
 ```
 ./ledger.py examples/sample.transactions --print-balances
 ```